Best Practices for Using & Cleaning Fluorescent Dye

-Fluorescent dye is a fast and efficient way to find all leaks in air conditioning and refrigeration systems but given the nature of the product it can be messy if handled incorrectly.
-Most fluorescent dye spills occur when a service port of a pressurized AC&R system charged with dye is accessed, resulting in a forcible spray of dye.
-Additionally, incomplete connection to the service port and/or injecting fluorescent dyes into systems with damaged or out-of-specification service ports may also result in dye spills.
+Cleaning florescent dye spills should not create headaches.
+Spectroline fluorescent dye is a fast and efficient way to find all leaks in air conditioning and refrigeration systems, however, given the nature of the product it can be messy if handled incorrectly.
+Typically, most incidents occur when a service port of a pressurized AC&R system charged with dye is accessed, resulting in a forcible spray of dye.
+Additionally, incomplete connection to the service port and/or injecting fluorescent dyes into systems with damaged or out-of-specification service ports may also result in dye sprays.

 The best cure is prevention!
-Here are some tips for cleaning up:
+Here are some tips for cleaning fluorescent dye spills:

 Always wear disposable latex gloves when working with fluorescent dyes.
 Discard gloves immediately after each use.
-Also keep a rag available to help handle the dye they absorb better than paper towels.
+Also keep a rag available to help clean the dye they absorb better than paper towels.

 The quicker that the mess is cleaned up, the smaller it will be.
 Older stains can be very difficult to remove, especially on porous, painted, or plastic materials.